GitDaBytes/Advanced-Lane-Line-Tracking/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I created a function called `visualize_lanes` that generates a mask that can be plotted back over each video frame to show the detected lane line.
-While actually does not do anything to aid detection, it provides visual confirmation for debugging and seeing where the current tracking algorithm works and fails:
+While this actually does not do anything to aid detection, it provides visual confirmation for debugging and seeing where the current tracking algorithm works and fails:

 ![alt text][image6]